rossedward-arch/ml-generative-energy-design/learning_roadmap/01_foundation/02_note_python_fundamentals.md

 # This demonstrates how a while loop can keep a program running until a specific
 # condition (user typing 'no') is met.
 ```
+> **Reflection:** I initially struggled with making sure my `while` loop conditions would eventually become false to avoid an infinite loop.
+Using a clear flag variable like `should_continue` made it much easier to control the program's flow.

 ---